 A guest post contributed by Joe Cavanaugh, museum director of the National Museum of the Pacific War in Fredericksburg, Texas.
-This week Joe is one of Elizabeth Merritt’s classmates in the University of Houston Future Studies Program’s certificate course in Strategic Foresight.
+Joe was one of Elizabeth Merritt’s classmates in the University of Houston Future Studies Program’s certificate course in Strategic Foresight.

 I anticipated that because this course is called “strategic foresight” it would be about developing a better strategic plan.
 I came intending to use it to develop a very professional plan at my museum, using the latest thinking in that regard.

 The class isn’t what I expected—we spent the first two and a half days on building a forecasting framework, how to do scanning and developing scenarios.
 (Tomorrow we start the module on strategic planning.)
 But I think this is going to be really useful—I can use these techniques to write a plan that takes into account the external events that the foresight approach helps me identify and analyze ahead of time.
 This might change where we decide we are going or want to go.
 Forecasting is very compelling way to look at things, especially in light of the dynamic changes that have occurred in the world since we wrote our last plan—changes that we did not anticipate.

 Some elements of the future are easily predicted–they are on a known straight line, or close to it: population growth in Texas, immigration, increasing scarcity of fossil fuels and factors of societal change including education and media.
 These will have important and far-reaching consequences for any plan.
 Others require more imagination.
 Who could have predicted how fast LinkedIn and Facebook and Twitter would become important communication tools?
 Now the Internet, especially as bandwidth increases and becomes more efficient, has profound implications for my museum.
 But in my experience even when we do anticipate change, we often don’t react in a productive way.